Dominik Szoboszlai: 2023–24 season

 On 2 July 2023, Premier League club Liverpool signed Szoboszlai on a five-year contract after triggering his release clause which was reportedly worth £60 million.
-He is the third Hungarian player to join the club.
-On 13 August, Szoboszlai made his debut for Liverpool in their opening game of the 2023–24 season, a 1–1 draw against Chelsea.
+He is the third Hungarian player to make a first-team appearance at the club.
+On 13 August, Szoboszlai made his debut for Liverpool in their opening game of the 2023–24 season, a 1–1 away draw against Chelsea.
 On 19 August, he made his competitive debut at Anfield, in a 3–1 victory against Bournemouth.
 He was widely praised for his performance and Liverpool fans voted to name him the player of the match.
-On 3 September 2023, Szoboszlai scored his first goal for Liverpool in a 3–0 win over Aston Villa, using his weak foot to strike from outside the box in the third minute and becoming the first Hungarian to score for the club.
-On 19 September 2023, he was named the Standard Chartered Men's Player of the Month.
+On 3 September, Szoboszlai scored his first goal for Liverpool in a 3–0 win over Aston Villa, using his weak foot to strike from outside the box in the third minute and becoming the first Hungarian to score for the club.
+On 19 September, he was named Liverpool's Standard Chartered Men's Player of the Month.

 By October 2023, Szoboszlai had created the most chances for Liverpool in the Premier League in the 2023–24 season, with 21.
 This was the highest number of chances created by a Liverpool player in their first nine Premier League appearances for the club since 2003.
 On 1 January 2024, he suffered a hamstring injury in a Premier League match against Newcastle United.
-He returned from his injury in a 5–2 win against Norwich City in the FA Cup.
-However, on 7 February 2024, it was revealed that he returned from his injury too early; therefore, he had to miss several matches in February.
-On 2 March 2024, he again returned from injury in a 1–0 victory over Nottingham Forest.
+He returned from his injury in a 5–2 win against Norwich City in the FA Cup on 28 January.
+However, on 7 February, it was revealed that he returned from his injury too early; therefore, he had to miss several matches in February.
+On 2 March, he again returned from injury in a 1–0 victory over Nottingham Forest.